|

 Special thanks

-to Robert Reid for being a permanently inspirational figurehead for the Thistle history community, half of which he has personally witnessed!to Billy Thomson and William Anderson who, away back in the 1980s, broke the ground for researching old Thistle match data.
+to Robert Reid who, for several decades, was a permanently inspirational figurehead for the Thistle history community, recalling players, matches and stories with an inimitable wit and wisdom.to Billy Thomson and William Anderson who, away back in the 1980s, broke the ground for researching old Thistle match data.
 To this day, a great many of our 19th century teamlines are known only as a result of their digging into the deepest and darkest recesses of Scotland's libraries!

-to Stuart Deans for the The Partick Thistle History Archive , a veritable treasure-trove of original source material which has been invaluable to Thistle history buffs, covering everything from fanzine reports on obscure friendlies to long lost obituaries re-found.
+to Stuart Deans for the first Partick Thistle History Archive, which was a veritable treasure-trove of original source material, invaluable to Thistle history buffs, covering everything from fanzine reports on obscure friendlies to long lost obituaries re-found.
 Here on The Thistle Archive for example, over 200 of our player images were only possible due to Stuart having painstakingly gathered them over the years.

-to Tommy Dunnett, who, come rain, hail or sunshine, has been filming Thistle matches since the early 1990s when he was co-founder of PTTV.
-The site features several hundred highlights clips from YouTube and such-like, a great many of which are solely due to Tommy's endeavours.
+to Tommy Dunnett, who, come rain, hail or sunshine, filmed Thistle matches from the early 1990s when he was co-founder of PTTV.
+The site features several hundred highlights clips from YouTube and such-like, a great many of which are solely due to Tommy's endeavours over 20 years.

 to Donald Wilson, who, in all weathers, has been photographing Thistle matches since the early 2010s.
 Hundreds of our match hubs from 2011 to date have Donald's photo albums embedded via his flickr site, preserving the memories, good and bad.